AreaLayer/firebolt-react-native/README.md

 Firebolt is a wallet designed by a Bitcoiner for Bitcoiners looking for privacy using Payjoin, Lightning Network, Coinjoin, Bitcoin and Nostr.

-Each individual has their own identity using Nostr
+Each individual has their own identity using Nostr.

 ### The problem